mikulskibartosz/datanatives-carnivorous-plant-on-iot/PITCHME.md

 ![Arduino](arduino.jpg)

 Note:
 This thing is huge!
-At this point, I realized that I can't use Arduino to water my plants.
+At this point, I realized that I could not use Arduino to water my plants.
 The whole thing is too big.
 Even without the water container.

 ---